 I kept paddling and finally was able to float at the surface.

-After 7 months of decreased quality of living, literally the day after I walked the runway for the Reebok Fashion show with Team Joga, the surgeons removed what they were expecting to be one 5-7cm mass, which ended up being three 14-16cm (collectively) benign tumours twisted around my uterus, cutting off its circulation.
+After 7 months of decreased quality of living, literally the day after I walked the runway for a fashion show, the surgeons removed what they were expecting to be one 5-7cm mass, which ended up being three 14-16cm (collectively) benign tumours twisted around my uterus, cutting off its circulation.

-Now, I’d like to say that after the surgery I stayed on the road to recovery, but instead I jumped back on that runway as fast as I could.
-Three weeks after my surgery, I was in a different country leading a Joga training, back at the gym full speed, shooting a music video and speaking at 3 different schools in the span of 14 days.
-While I don’t regret it, I paid for it.
-What should have taken me 5 weeks to get back to normal took me 4 months.
-Today though, a year after this entire tsunami hit, I can say I’m living in my own place (dubbed by one of my friends as the “Hygge Hut”) in the heart of downtown Toronto, thriving in both my wellness and music careers, expanding Fearce Academy with a new team, tumour-free and HAPPILY falling in love with my independent self more and more everyday.
-The road to recovery is exactly that: a road.
+Today though, a year after this entire tsunami hit, I can say I’m living in my very own place (dubbed by one of my friends as the “Hygge Hut”) in the heart of downtown Toronto, thriving in both my wellness and music careers, expanding Fearce Academy with a new team, tumour-free and HAPPILY falling in love with my independent self more and more everyday.

 It has twists, wrong turns, bumps and blocks…. but it is every bit a powerful part of your journey as the runways that make you feel like a rockstar.